New York, Michigan, California, Florida, Illinois, New Jersey, Texas, Virginia, Pennsylvania, Georgia, Maryland

 Country: United States

 Capital Gains Tax or CGT is defined as the implication of tax over the realized profits of the sale of an asset, especially a non-inventory asset, such as property, bonds, stocks, or precious metals.
-The Capital Gains tax is payable on the excess amount realized at the time of sale of the asset as compared to its cost of acquisition.
+The Capital Gains tax on sale of inherited property in India is payable on the excess amount realized at the time of sale of the asset as compared to its cost of acquisition.
 Therefore, in other words, capital gains tax is levied on the profits realized by an investor when he or she sells the capital asset.

 Such capital gain taxes, therefore, only imply when:

-The capital gain taxes would not imply while the investor holds the assets in his/her name or sells it at the same or lower price as compared to its cost of acquisition.
+The capital gain taxes on inherited property in India would not imply while the investor holds the assets in his/her name or sells it at the same or lower price as compared to its cost of acquisition.

 Under the Income Tax provisions of India, the Capital Gain Tax is further classified under the following two headings:

-Many countries across the globe levy an Inheritance tax at the time of inheriting any asset from the ancestors.
+Many countries across the globe levy a tax on sale of inherited property in India at the time of inheriting any asset from the ancestors.
 However, India does not levy such Inheritance tax on any asset inherited by any individual.
 Any asset inherited by way of inheritance or according to a will or in consideration of death of the payer is exempted from paying income taxes under Section 56 (ii) of the Income Tax Act.

 Though there is no tax implication while inheriting a property in India, the individual is certainly subjected to pay capital gain taxes on the sale of such inherited property.
 Just like any other instance of calculation of capital gains tax, the individual selling an inherited property needs to pay capital gains tax on the profits accrued from the sale of such inherited property.